aryeelab/foci-3d/README.md

 ```

 ### Run the notebook
-The analysis and model training is available in the Jupyter notebook:
+Model training is being developed in the Jupyter notebook:
 ```bash
 jupyter notebook code/footprint_to_procap.ipynb
 ```